SAP-samples/btp-build-resilient-apps/06-ConfigureCAPApp/README.md

 6. Your Dev Space is now being created.
 As soon as the Dev Space is running you can click on your Dev Spaces name to  access

-7. Go to <https://github.com/SAP-samples/s4hana-btp-extension-devops> and fork the repository.
+7. Go to <https://github.com/SAP-samples/s4hana-btp-extension-devops> and fork the repository so that you have the source code and can further on work and change the code.
+(For instance, in one of the subsequent steps you can connect the repository with the SAP Continuous Integration and Delivery service)

     ![Fork Repo](./images/fork-repo.png)